lfedgeai/AIOps/demo/demo-4-openshift-network-observability/README.md

 $ ./netobserv-capture-and-bundle.sh
 ```

 Note that we can also run wire-level capture and feed the information to AI Models.
-The target port is 5432 (port that the postgresql is listening to).
+The target port is 5432, where the postgresql is listening to.
 ```
 $ oc netobserv packets --protocol=TCP --port=5432
 ```

-Lastly, make use of AI models such as Qwen3.6 to analyze the `evidence.json` and wireshark traces
+Lastly, make use of AI models such as Qwen 3.6 to analyze the `evidence.json` and/or wireshark traces

 ---